 • My software is cross-platform, and requires the features of a Java run-time environment (version 1.5 or later).
 Java 1.6 for Mac OS X is available from Apple for all currently supported OS X operating systems, including Mac OS X 10.10 (Yosemite), in addition to being included in the earlier Mac OX S 10.6 (Snow Leopard).
 Java 1.6 itself was superceded, in the Java commuity, quite some time ago, but this does not make it any less capable than when it was the latest.

 • For users of systems later than Mac OS X 10.6 (Snow Leopard), the first time you attempt to run a Java Application (such as my software), or visit a web-page requiring Java, you will be directed to an Apple Server to download and install a Java 1.6 run-time.
 Allowing this installation doe not prevent co-existence of later versions of Java on the computer, such as Java 1.7 JRE from Oracle.

-• Users of Mac OS X 10.8 (Mountain Lion) and Mac OS X 10.9 (Mavericks) will get a message refusing to open my applications.
+• Users of Mac OS X 10.8 (Mountain Lion) or later will get a message refusing to open my applications.
 This is because I haven't paid the yearly fee to be a registered Apple developer, so Gatekeeper can't make a security check using an Apple-issued security certificate.
 To get the applications to work, right-click or control-click and select "Open" from the contextual pop-up menu.
 This time the dialog will have the option to continue, with a warning that this will remove the application from quarantine.

-• From this distance, it seems quite ironic that when Apple released the first versions of Mac OS X, it was promoted as the premium platform for Java applications!
+• From this distance, it seems quite ironic that when Apple released the earlier versions of Mac OS X, it was promoted as "the premium platform for Java applications".